 Chair:

-Faculty Member:
+Faculty Member: -

 Section 2: Chair's Assessment of Teaching Effectiveness

-Process: The chair of the faculty member's department assesses the faculty member regarding teadocuments, and/or classroom observations.
-If the faculty member any full professor in the MSB to provide this assessment.
+Process: The chair of the faculty member's department assesses the below.
+The chair will base this assessment on discussions with reviewing the faculty member's syllabi and/or other documents member is a chair, then the faculty member may select anothe to provide this assessment. the faculty member regarding teaching, , and/or classroom observations.
+If the faculty

-In addition, if a faculty member so chooses he/she can ask a MSB colleage comments will then be attached to this form for review and discuss
+In addition, if a faculty member so chooses, he/she can ask a MSB collecter teaching.
+The colleague's comments will then be attached to the -

-Exceeds expectations (This faculty member is a highly effective teacher) Meets expectations (This faculty member is an effective teacher) Falls below expectations (This faculty member needs to improve his/
+Exceeds expectations (This faculty member is a highly effective te Meets expectations (This faculty member is an effective teacher) Falls below expectations (This faculty member needs to improve h

 Comments by the Chair:

 Comments by the Faculty member:

 Signature of Chair Date